Skip to main content

 Seven tools.
 One ground truth.
 Every number regenerates.

 We benchmarked Vulkro against Semgrep CE, Opengrep, Bearer, Bandit, Gosec, and njsscan on the same public ground-truth corpus, on the same machine, on the same day.
-The tables below include the comparisons we lose.
+The tables below include the comparison we lose.
 One command reruns the whole thing on your laptop.

 $ bench/comparison/run.sh --tier1 --tools vulkro,semgrep,opengrep,bearer,bandit,gosec,njsscan --min-confidence high